 5:30 p.m. — New Alumni Convocation; A. F. Siebert Chapel

 Immediately following Convocation — New Alumni Dinner; Hedberg Library

 (for graduates, faculty, staff, trustees)

 At the New Alumni Convocation, graduates will be recognized for the first time as Carthage alumni and welcomed into the Alumni Association.
 A private semi-formal dinner for graduates hosted by Carthage Trustees and faculty will immediately follow Convocation.
-To preserve the original objective of the dinner, no guests will be invited to attend.
-Attendance will be limited to those individuals who have been on campus every day, learning and growing together.
+Attendance is limited to those individuals who have been on campus every day, learning and growing together.
 A personalized ticket is required.
 Graduates will receive a formal invitation and reply card closer to the date of these programs.